tonghuikang/markdown-cv/index.md

 - Developed a file conversion tool to visualise the chatbot content in a spreadsheet
 - Technical domains: nodejs Express, Azure Functions, python

+## Research Projects

+**Live Piano Cover Transcription**
+`Jan 2018 - Sep 2018`

+- Generated a dataset of synthesized piano covers and its respective scores for training
+- Developed a machine learning model to transcribe piano covers within two octaves

+**Fake News Chrome Extension**
+`Oct 2017 - Jul 2018`

+- Constructed a Python API to detect registered falsehoods with subject-word-object triplets

 ## Co-curricular activities

 **SUTD Robotics Club**